RLoris/ArrayHelperDoc/README.md

 ![Predicate Sort](./assets/predicate_sort.png)

-    Note v2: In order to sort by predicate you must create a functions by dragging the PredicateFunction pin and select create event, then create or select a matching function in the list
+_Note v2 and above: In order to sort by predicate you must create a functions by dragging the PredicateFunction pin and select create event, then create or select a matching function in the list._

-    Note v1.1 and minor: In order to sort by predicate you must implement the ArrayComparator Interface and pass the object implementing this interface as input of the function (Context), the appropriate compare method will be called to perform the sort
+_Note v1.1 and below : In order to sort by predicate you must implement the ArrayComparator Interface and pass the object implementing this interface as input of the function (Context), the appropriate compare method will be called to perform the sort._

 ![Example Sort](./assets/predicate_sort_delegate.png)
 ![Example Sort](./assets/predicate_sort_function.png)